GeForce Now debuts on iOS via the web, with Fortnite coming

 Where there’s a will, there’s a way.
 Blocked by Apple’s strict policies on cloud gaming apps, Nvidia has launched its GeForce Now cloud gaming service on iOS, using the Safari web browser.

-Nvidia and Epic Games said Fortnite is also coming to Safari for iOS soon, with touch controls.
+Nvidia and Epic Games said Fortnite is also coming soon to Safari for iOS, with touch controls.
 Fortnite was booted off iOS in August, after Epic Games got into a big legal battle with Apple over high fees and antitrust issues.

-Apple set up a lot of barriers in its iOS App Store policies in September for companies that want to stream games to iPhone users.
-Rather than go through those hoops, Nvidia is using the web browser to bring cloud games to iOS players instead.
-With cloud games, players connect to games that are hosted in cloud-connected servers in datacenters, which process the gameplay and send videos of the gameplay back to players who can view it on any screen.
+In September, Apple set up a lot of barriers in its iOS App Store policies for companies that want to stream games to iPhone users.
+Rather than go through those hoops, Nvidia is using the web browser to bring cloud games to iOS players.
+With cloud games, players connect to games that are hosted in cloud-connected servers in datacenters, which process the gameplay and send videos back to players who can view it on any screen.

 Cloud gaming is convenient because it is instantly accessible and can make it easy to play high-end games on low-end hardware, like playing a PC game on a phone.
-But Apple presumably didn’t like it because it bypassed the App Store and didn’t allow Apple to collect its 30% fee on game purchases.
-Apple asked that cloud gaming providers require players to download a game from the App Store and pay Apple its commission, but Nvidia is bypassing that route by using a backdoor that Apple fully supports.
+But Apple presumably didn’t like that it bypassed the App Store and didn’t allow Apple to collect its 30% fee on game purchases.
+Apple asked cloud gaming providers to require players to download a game from the App Store and pay Apple its commission, but Nvidia is bypassing that route by using a backdoor Apple fully supports.

-Phil Eisler, head of GeForce Now at Nvidia, said in a press briefing that earlier work with Chromebooks on WebRTC technology paved the way for the debut on Safari for iOS.
-He noted that Apple suggested Nvidia go the route of the web when it found that it couldn’t surmount the hurdles as an app on iOS.
+Nvidia GeForce Now head Phil Eisler said in a press briefing that earlier work with Chromebooks on WebRTC technology paved the way for the debut on Safari for iOS.
+He noted that Apple suggested Nvidia go the route of the web when it struggled to surmount the hurdles of an app on iOS.

 “We had discussions with Apple around the iOS app implementation of GeForce Now.
 And they felt that cloud gaming didn’t really fit with their rules,” Eisler said in response to a question from GamesBeat.
 “And so they recommended to us that we go with a web-based implementation.
 And so that’s what we’ve done.
 We’ve created a web-based implementation based on the open standard of WebRTC.”